pyllyukko/user.js/README.md

 No. Please read [Known problems and limitations](#known-problems-and-limitations), the project's [issue](https://github.com/pyllyukko/user.js/issues) tracker, and report new issues there.
+Please open separate issues for each individual problem/question you may have.

 > Why are obsolete/deprecated entries included in the user.js file?